-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
+The surname Offert was first found in Suffolk at Ufford, a parish, in the union of Woodbridge, hundred of Wilford.
 Ufford is also a civil parish in the city of Peterborough, Cambridgeshire.
 Both parishes are ancient.
 The Cambridgeshire parish dates back to Saxon times when it was first listed as Uffawyrtha in 948.
 The Suffolk parish dates back to the Domesday Book of 1086 when it was listed as Uffeworda.

 Both essentially mean "enclosure of a man called Uffa," from the Old English personal name + "worth."

-Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
-London: John Russel Smith, 1860.
-Print.
 The Hundredorum Rolls of 1273 may confirm this claim as Robert de Ufford was listed in Suffolk at that time.
-CITATION[CLOSE]
+Later the Feet of Fines listed Thomas Ufford in Essex in 1391.

 Early History of the Offert family

-Another 145 words (10 lines of text) covering the years 1308, 1631, 1345, 1346, 1413, 1404 and 1349 are included under the topic Early Offert History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Offert research.
+Another 73 words (5 lines of text) covering the years 1308, 1631, 1345, 1346, 1413, 1404, 1349 and 1582 are included under the topic Early Offert History in all our PDF Extended History products and printed products wherever possible.

 Offert Spelling Variations